 My dissertation investigates the choice of writing -- one of the most political decisions among all aspects of language -- and explains the political dynamics and political consequences of such decisions.

-My first essay studies why languages change their scripts and writing systems.
-I conceptualize the standardization of scripts and writing systems as political institutions and formalize the theory of script adoption as a sequential game between a state and an ethnic group.
+To theorize why languages change their scripts and writing systems, I conceptualize the standardization of scripts and writing systems as political institutions and formalize the theory of script adoption as a sequential game between a state and an ethnic group.
 To test the model’s implications, I built an original dataset documenting script reform occurrences for languages spoken by ethnic groups in Asia and Europe since 1900.

 Gender, Ethnicity, and Intersectionality in Cabinets: Asia and Europe in Comparative Perspective, Cambridge Elements, with Amy Liu, Roman Hlatky, Keith Padraic Chew, Eoin Power, Sam Selsky, and Betty Compton.